 A key cash control process is to prepare a bank reconciliation statement regularly.
 Its purpose is to compare the cash balance recorded on the general ledger to the cash balance shown on the bank statement.
 Due to variances in timing in recording transactions as well as any inaccuracies, those two balances are rarely equal.
 The bank reconciliation process might reveal any discrepancies found in the company’s books or bank statements.
-This subject describes where and how to prepare a bank reconcile in Sage 50.
+This subject describes where and how to prepare a bank reconciliation in Sage 50.
 Sage 50 bank reconciliation has several benefits.

-Some of them are mentioned below.
+Some of them are mentioned below

 - Positive Pay may assist in the prevention of check fraud.

 - Multiple bank accounts can be reconciled at the same time.